 Safety in Bahrain has been negatively affected by a politically turbulent period that began with an uprising in 2011, and 10 years later periodic violent protests and demonstrations.
 The unrest has largely occurred outside of the capital, but protest activity in Manama is occasionally reported.
 These are dangers that expats should be able to navigate fairly easily as long as they avoid such gatherings.

 Expats are advised to avoid crowded places when protests and demonstrations are taking place.
-From time to time, when political violence flares up the Bahraini government will enforce a curfew and it is recommended that expats respect these regulations for their own safety.
+From time to time, when political violence flares up the Bahraini government may enforce a curfew and it is recommended that expats respect these regulations for their own safety.